UNI-QUAD UQ-1A

 - For Dolby Surround, use 60 to 80 %.

-- Adjust the Autovary control so the light is on when front-center program material is present.
+- Adjust the Autovary control so the light is flashing when front-center program material is

 - If more enhancement is desired, increase the Autovary setting.